fsnobre/OrganizingDatasets/README.md

 2020-02-14_InfraredSolarModules.zip ---- Original dataset https://github.com/RaptorMaps/InfraredSolarModules

 InfraredSolarModules-Modificado.zip ---- Above dataset, but classes are separated in classes (to make it easier to import with Tensorflow).
+It was created using MakeDatasetFolder.ipynb